klimbeta/klimbeta/docs/reference/Score/Execution/MoveExecution.md

 # 🔷🟠 Move Execution Score

+## Don't Tell me What to Do!

+You're probably thinking.
+Who are you to say what is the Correct, Optimal, Proper, Right way to Climb?

+Are you trying to turn climbing into something like Ballet which is full of arbitrary rules?

+Competitions are games, if you want to play this game, then you must follow the rules.
+If you want to climb in a way that is dangerous to the tissues of your body in your own time, then no one will try to stop you.

 ## Objective vs Subjective

 Subjective Scores are used when two competitors displayed equal Objective Scores